tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 * curl is language agnostic, so it's not specific to one particular programming language.
 * curl shows the header information required in the request.
-* curl shows the method used with the request, and other parameters.
+* curl shows the method used with the request and other parameters.

 In general, use curl to show your sample request.
 Here's another example of a curl request in the Parse API:

 <a href="http://docs.parseplatform.org/rest/guide/#updating-objects" class="noExtIcon"><img src="images/parseapirequest.png"/></a>

-You can add backslashes in curl to separate out each parameter onto its own line (though, as I pointed out in the [curl tutorial](docapis_make_curl_call.html#windows_notes), Windows has trouble with backslashes).
+You can add backslashes in curl to separate each parameter onto its own line (though, as I pointed out in the [curl tutorial](docapis_make_curl_call.html#windows_notes), Windows has trouble with backslashes).

 Other API doc sites might use the full resource URL, such as this plain example from Twitter: